CtrlK

 Suggestions

-Add specific capabilities the skill provides, e.g., 'Configures nginx ingress controllers, manages routing rules, sets up TLS termination, troubleshoots ingress issues'
+Add specific concrete actions the skill performs, e.g., 'Configures nginx ingress controllers, manages routing rules, sets up TLS termination, troubleshoots ingress issues in Kubernetes clusters.'

 DimensionReasoningScore